prolajumokeoni/laptop_scraper/README.md

 # laptop_scraper
-A scraper developed in Ruby.
-Built a scrapper to extract information of laptops; specs prices & reviews from [jumia,](https://www.jumia.com.ng/laptops/) an online shopping site.
+A scraper developed in Ruby, built to extract information of laptops; specs, prices & reviews from [jumia,](https://www.jumia.com.ng/laptops/) an online shopping site.

+## Installations
+- Ruby
+- code-editor

+## Install
+- On the terminal and in the laptop_scraper directory

+- Run the bundle install command to install all the gems in the Gemfile

 ## Gems
 - HTTParty
 - Nokogiri
 - rspec

-## Installations
-- Ruby
-- code-editor

 ## Getting Started
 To get a local copy up and running follow these simple example steps: